 4) What kind of code can run on AWS Lambda?

 AWS Lambda makes it simple to carry out a variety of activities in the Cloud.
-AWS Lambda, for example, can be used to build mobile backends that retrieve and transform data from Amazon DynamoDB, handlers that compress or transform objects as they are uploaded to Amazon S3, auditing and reporting of API calls made to any Amazon Web Service, and server-less streaming data processing using Amazon Kinesis.
+For example, it can be used to build mobile backends that retrieve and transform data from Amazon DynamoDB, handlers that compress or transform objects as they are uploaded to Amazon S3, auditing and reporting API calls made to any Amazon Web Service, and server-less streaming data processing using Amazon Kinesis.

-Share your experience of understanding Zendesk WordPress Integration in the comment section below!
+Share your experience of understanding, in the comment section below!
 We would love to hear your thoughts.